Tax filing season officially starts on Monday, Jan. 23, one of four key tax dates the IRS announced today.

 In other words, the IRS will begin accepting and processing 2022 federal income tax returns on that date.

 So, if you are an early bird, you can submit your return in less than two weeks — although you should never file until you have received all your 2022 income forms, some of which may not be owed to you until Jan.
 31.

 Those who plan to file as soon as possible will be glad to know that the IRS Free File program will be open for business on Friday, Jan.
 13.

-Free File lets taxpayers who made $73,000 or less in 2021 file their taxes electronically for free.
+Free File lets taxpayers who made $73,000 or less in 2022 file their taxes electronically for free.
 Commercial tax filing software companies provide the software used with the service.

 If you are a procrastinator, you will have a little extra time before your return is due this year.
-The deadline is April 18, three days later than usual.
+The deadline is Tuesday, April 18, three days later than usual.
 That is also the deadline for requesting an extension to file your tax return.

-Finally, if you request an extension, you will have until Oct.
-17 to file your return.
-Requests for an extension automatically are granted if you file Form 4868.
-Just remember, though, that although you can get an extension to file, you must actually pay any tax due by April 18 or, if you live in Massachusetts or Maine, April 19.
+Finally, if you request an extension, you will have until Monday, Oct.
+16, to file your return.
+Requests for an extension are automatically granted if you file Form 4868.
+Just remember, though, that although you can get an extension to file your tax return, you must actually pay any taxes due by April 18 — and missing that deadline could mean a fine.